imuffat/SandBoxNetworkProject/README.md

 - Storage: 20GB.<br><br/>

 Configure Network Adapters:
 - All VMs use an Internal Network to ensure isolation.
 I did this by going to network settings in your VirtualBox and changing the adapters from NAT to Internal Network.
-Rename your Application VM adapter to match the gateway adapter used to communicate with the application server.
+Rename the Application VM adapter to match the gateway adapter used to communicate with the application server.
-- Configure the Gateway VM to have three adapters:
+- Configure the Gateway VM to have three adapters(adapter 1, adapter 2, adapter 3):
   - Adapter 1: Internal Network for communication with Desktop VM
   - Adapter 2: NAT for internet access.
   - Adapter 3: Internal Network for communication with Application Server VM (Rename to match with Application Server Adapter)<br><br/>